frontenddevkan/Angular/README.md

 # Angular
-This project is created with html, css, js adn Angular for commercial project
+This project is created with html, css, js and Angular for commercial project